 Each student is required to participate in physical education.
 Any exception must be approved by the principal.
+Middle school students must be appropriately dressed for physical education activities.

 PROMOTION POLICY

 Promotion and nonpromotion will be considered yearly in terms of the best educational placement of each individual student.